-New England Patriots Player James White’s Father Killed, Mother In Serious Condition After Car Crash
+New England Patriots Player James White’s Father Killed, Mother In Serious Condition, After Car Crash

 — Sports Illustrated (@SInow) September 20, 2020

-The press release also caught the attention of the Seahawk’s quarterback, Russell Wilson, who tweeted his support for his fellow player shortly before the game.
+The press release also caught the attention of Seahawks quarterback Russell Wilson, who tweeted his support for his fellow player shortly before the game.

 Praying for you bro @SweetFeet_White ????????????????????????